vuepress-theme-hope/vuepress-theme-hope/docs/comment/src/guide/waline.md

 icon: waline
 ---

-If you want to use Waline in your site, please follow this guide.
+To use Waline in your site, please follow this guide.

 <!-- more -->